LutzGue/songblueprint/README.md

 # songblueprint -- music composition with Python
 A Python module that generates songs from chord progressions and song structures based on tonal harmony in twentieth-century music.
 You can create and practice your own musical compositions by using a machine-readable language that represents the prototype of the song structure.
 Probabilities are used in a blueprint to determine the chords and the song structure that best suit your style and mood.
 It's an innovative and creative tool for anyone who loves music and programming.

+## Why was this "meta"-language and Python tool developed?
+I use ChatGPT in creative mode to generate music and lyrics.
+I use it for songwriting and to develop my personal skills in playing an instrument.
+While trying to use the musical phrase concepts described on websites and in textbooks, I encountered the limitations of processing patterns and musical harmony rules.
+The reason for this is that the few examples described are available as image files and are provided with additional analysis symbols in the form of staves.
+This complex information in the form of advanced graphics in staves cannot be adequately interpreted by ChatGPT.
+This means that it is not possible to generate new songs with ChatGPT based on the patterns and rules described.
+Therefore, in this project I developed an interpreter that makes it possible to manually translate all information and rule sets from a website into a machine-readable language and syntax as a first step.
+Entry is done manually and the editor is intentionally kept very simple to make entry quick and easy.
+My goal is to use this metalanguage to create a framework that bridges the gap between complex non-text-based web information with limited access to examples and a large amount of training data for ML based on the described patterns and rule sets on musical Websites and music books are created.
+The language was deliberately chosen as "meta" in order to not only limit the focus to applications in the music sector, but also to be applicable in many other areas.
+This "meta"-language can be viewed as a "prompt" language for ChatGPT to make complex models understandable in text-based form ChatGPT and then generate works based on them (documents, songs, etc.) in creative mode.

 ## parser
 - convert manual txt input using tab for hierarchie into nested dictionary
 - handle multiple levels of hierarchy